The fastest way to find what you want is to scroll down to the the FAQ's and Index sections.

 If you make a claim for Universal Credit the grant may affect the amount you get, but will not affect Universal Credit claims for earlier periods.

-The government is also providing the following help for the self-employed:
+The government is also providing the following help for the self-employed.
+Find out what support you can get if you’re affected by coronavirus.

 If you have other employment as a director or employee paid through PAYE your employer may be able to get support using the Coronavirus Job Retention Scheme.